AnantharamanLab/vClassifier/README.md

 ```
 **Option descriptions:**

--i     Input query genomes in FASTA format.
+-i     Input nucleotide sequences in FASTA format

--l     Input taxon list of query genomes.
-First column is the list of query ID and second is the taxon list at subfamily level.
+-l     File containing the taxa of input nucleotide sequences.
+The first column should contain the list of query IDs, and the second column should contain the taxon list at the family level

--t     Number of threads to use for parallel running.
+-t     Number of threads to use for parallel running

--p     Path of intallation of vClassifier.
+-p     vClassifier intallation path

--h     Show help on version and usage.
+-h     Show help on version and usage

 **Output descriptions:**

-Final output file is the "sequences_with_classification.txt" that is the taxonomic assignment to query genomes.
+- The final output file, **"sequences_with_classification.txt"**, contains the taxonomic assignments for the query genomes.

-Intermediate outputs are mainly organised into three directories.
+Intermediate outputs are organized into three main directories:

-- directory **gene_calling** contains files generated during gene prediction.
+- The **gene_calling** directory contains files generated during gene prediction.
-- directory **genome_alignment** contains files generated during alignment of single-copy genes of queries with that of references.
+- The **genome_alignment** directory contains files produced during the alignment of single-copy genes of queries with those of references.
-- directory **tree_replacement_and_taxon_assignment** contains outputs generated during reference tree replacement and taxon assignment.
+- The **tree_replacement_and_taxon_assignment** directory holds outputs generated during reference tree replacement and taxon assignment.

 **Example:**